 - For bonus crossover points, Lute from Sacred Stones is actually related to this family too.

-The Juna Fruit isn't actually exclusive to Magvel.In Sword of Seals, the character Gonzales can be found at level 12 on one route, and level 5 on the other, but his stats are the same regardless.
+The Juna Fruit isn't actually exclusive to Magvel.In Fire Emblem: The Binding Blade, the character Gonzales can be found at level 12 on one route, and level 5 on the other, but his stats are the same regardless.
 This is consistent with the effects of Juna Fruit.
 Note that to drop 7 levels, Gonzales would need to have eaten at least two Juna Fruits, as there is a 5-level maximum per fruit.
 How he managed to get two of what is obviously a very rare delicacy in Elibe is anyone's guess, though the most likely scenario involves the corrupt nobles who push him around, seeing him only as a weapon and therefore thinking only to make him stronger.

 - He's actually Level 11, though, so...
 It's more likely that the event where he's level 5 happens first, as it's closer to where Roy's party was in the opening chapter.